mia-platform/documentation/docs/fast_data/create_projection.md

 :::info
 It is not required for the Fast Data to work the exposed API.
 It is an optional behaviour if you need to have access to the data without access directly from database.
 :::

-## Cast Functions

-Cast function are used to cast a specific input field type from an event to a defined type.
-To read more about cast functions, [click here](cast_functions)